-Prerequisite: Grade of A or B in sophomore English with teacher recommendation
+Prerequisite: Grade of A or B in English II

 This course meets UC/CSU and District graduation requirements for English.
 Expository Reading and Writing 11 will prepare students to read and analyze non-fiction works representing the classical and modern modes of rhetorical discourse.
 Students will develop skills to write effective expository and persuasive compositions, and will also develop the ability to produce an effective research paper.
 Students will learn to use the Rhetorical Analysis Template, developed by the CSU system, for their analysis of essays and development of compositions.
-This will help prepare students for college level reading and writing, and for success on the Early Assessment Program portion of the California Standards Test.
-Also included in the curriculum are full-length works from classical and contemporary American literature, including: The Crucible, The Adventures of Huckleberry Finn, The Great

-Gatsby, and Fahrenheit 451.
+This will help prepare students for college level reading and writing, and for success on the Early Assessment Program portion of the CASSP.
+Also included in the curriculum are full-length works from classical and contemporary American literature, including: The Crucible, The Adventures of Huckleberry Finn, The Great Gatsby, and Fahrenheit 451.

-ADVANCED PLACEMENT ENGLISH LANGUAGE AND COMPOSITION Grade: 11
+ADVANCED PLACEMENT ENGLISH LANGUAGE AND COMPOSITION

-Prerequisite: Grade of A or B in Advanced English II with teacher recommendation.
+Prerequisite: Grade of A or B in Advanced English II or grade of A in Advanced English I and IB application on file.

 This course meets UC/CSU and District graduation requirements for English.
 It is a one-year course primarily for juniors who have demonstrated excellent academic competence.
-Students who enroll in the course are required to register for the Advanced Placement Language and Composition exam, which is administered in the spring.
 The course focuses on composition and literature.
 Students will demonstrate advanced reading, writing, speaking, and listening skills using an extensive variety of classical and contemporary essays, short stories, poems, drama, and novels, with an emphasis on non-fiction prose in preparation for the AP exam.
 Students will engage in the analysis of core and extended reading, and essays representing the four modes of discourse: narration, description, exposition, and argumentation.
 Students will be expected to understand rhetorical structures, devices, and techniques employed by authors.
-Additionally, students will trace the evolution of American literature while exploring such themes as "The American Dream," "Coming of Age," "Justice and Injustice," "The Pursuit of Happiness," "War and Peace," and "Freedom and Dignity."
+Additionally, students will trace the evolution of American literature while exploring such themes as "The American Dream," "Coming of Age," and "The Pursuit of Happiness."
 Students will interact with the literature and the writing on a personal level by using collaborative techniques, visual and written interpretations, and oral presentations.
 Writing will be taught at the advanced composition level focusing on writing skills and strategies for the college level student, and for the Advanced Placement Language and Composition exam.
 Students will utilize the writing process to compose formal essays and research projects, and will compose timed essays.
 Upon successful completion of the national test for AP Language Composition, students MAY also qualify for college credit.
-The AP exam will be offered in May
+All students are expected to take the AP/IB test.
+If students choose not to test, an alternate assessment will be assigned by the teacher.